When is the deadline for receipt of applications?

 Is there an orientation to the program for incoming fellows?

 All fellows attend a “Registration Day” with Human Resources to fill out required paperwork.
-Social gatherings and other events are arranged throughout the fellowship.
+Social gatherings and other events are arranged throughout the fellowship by Human Resources.
 There are also poster session presentation days for fellows to share their work, as well as weekly seminars and monthly all-staff meetings, held at the Beckman Center.

 What are the details of the student poster session presentations?